Expedited Fed Board of Governors Meeting

 5 July ~ ...which means 'no' but the word has historic emotions embedded, as there is a national Oxi Day to commemorate Greek refusal to admit an invading army during World War II.
 Today 61% of Greeks voted no to the referendum.
 They plan to not pay the IMF or live under its imposed austerity rules.
 This evening Greeks are dancing in Syntagma Square to celebrate.
 Greece is a small nation, so it is the reverberations throughout Europe that we are watching, since Ireleand, Spain and Portugal also owe the IMF money they don't have.

-This is nothing new for Greece, which has announced five external defaults during the past 200 years and has spent 48 years since 1800 in default, the most of any developing nation, as this graph illustrates:
+This is nothing new for Greece, which has announced five external defaults during the past 200 years and has spent 48 years since 1800 in default, the most of any developing nation.

 15 July ~ In May I published a chart (you can scroll down to view) revealing who was buying shares at this high level: the companies themselves.
 Now estimates are in for Q3 and it looks like companies are buying more than ever.
 The latest hard evidence is Intel, who said this week that out of $5.5 billion in earnings, they used $2.1 billion to buy Intel shares, in addition to payint $1.1 billion in dividends.
 They don't plan to stop: the Board authorized an additional $20 billion for future buybacks.